 - Select a freezer-safe container to store the ice cream.
-Note: the balsamic reduction is strong and very little is needed.
+Note: the balsamic reduction is strongly flavored and very little is needed.
 You will drizzle approximately two tablespoons throughout the ice cream (method following) which is ample and leaves around a tablespoon to drizzle on finished servings.
 Very slowly drizzle a very small stream of the balsamic reduction into the bottom of the container.

 - Spoon finished ice cream onto the balsamic reduction and drizzle more on top of the ice cream.
 Continue until all the ice cream is in the container and the balsamic reduction is interwoven through the ice cream.
 Cover and place ice cream in the freezer overnight.
 Refrigerate the remaining balsamic reduction in a sealed container.

 - To grill the figs (should be done just before serving) : heat gas grill to 350 degrees.
 Clean and oil the grill.
 Cut figs in half lengthwise and paste the inside with olive oil.

 - Place figs on heated grill face down just until grill marks form (approximately 2 minutes; less time for small sized figs).
 Turn over and grill on the outside for 1 minute.
 Figs should be seared but not overly soft.